nathanmarz/storm/docs/Guaranteeing-message-processing.md

 ### How do I make my applications work correctly given that tuples can be replayed?

 As always in software design, the answer is "it depends."
-Storm 0.7.0 introduced the "transactional topologies" feature, which enables you to get fully fault-tolerant exactly-once messaging semantics for most computations.
-Read more about transactional topologies [here](Transactional-topologies.html).
+If you really want exactly once semantics use the [Trident](Trident-tutorial.html) API.
+In some cases, like with a lot of analytics, dropping data is OK so disabling the fault tolerance by setting the number of acker bolts to 0 [Config.TOPOLOGY_ACKERS](javadocs/backtype/storm/Config.html#TOPOLOGY_ACKERS).
+But in some cases you want to be sure that everything was processed at least once and nothing was dropped.
+This is especially useful if all operations are idenpotent or if deduping can happen aferwards.

 ### How does Storm implement reliability in an efficient way?

 A Storm topology has a set of special "acker" tasks that track the DAG of tuples for every spout tuple.
 When an acker sees that a DAG is complete, it sends a message to the spout task that created the spout tuple to ack the message.
 You can set the number of acker tasks for a topology in the topology configuration using [Config.TOPOLOGY_ACKERS](javadocs/backtype/storm/Config.html#TOPOLOGY_ACKERS).
-Storm defaults TOPOLOGY_ACKERS to one task -- you will need to increase this number for topologies processing large amounts of messages.
+Storm defaults TOPOLOGY_ACKERS to one task per worker.

 The best way to understand Storm's reliability implementation is to look at the lifecycle of tuples and tuple DAGs.
 When a tuple is created in a topology, whether in a spout or a bolt, it is given a random 64 bit id.
 These ids are used by ackers to track the tuple DAG for every spout tuple.